spittet/futurospective-mobile/README.md

 ## Installation

+This installation has been tested on OSX 10.12.5.

 ### Install Xcode and Android

 Follow the installation steps documented on React Native's website for Xcode and Android: